YomikoR/VapourSynth-ICCConvert/README.md

 - `display_icc` is the path to the ICC profile for the output, e.g. your monitor (output profile for conversion).

-  In Windows and in Linux X11, this parameter is *optional*.
-The default profile is detected for the current window (e.g. the editor window of VapourSynth Editor, or the console window used to launch vapoursynth-preview, but *not* their preview windows).
-Procedures of detection are a little different:
-  - Windows: *foreground* window -> monitor -> ICC profile
-    - The profile should be identical to the one shown in Start -> Settings -> System -> Display
-  - Linux, X11: center of the window of *input focus* -> monitor -> ICC profile *by X11* or *by colord* (built differently)
-    - If center of the window is out of any monitor, the detection fails
-    - By connecting and disconnecting monitors, switching the primary display, etc., X11 may easily confuse the color profiles, but colord usually does right
+  Auto detection features have been implemented on a few platforms.

-  It's strongly recommended to manually specify the ICC profile for production purpose.
+  See [OS Dependent Notes](#os-dependent-notes).
+However, it's strongly recommended to manually specify the ICC profile for production purpose.

  - `intent` refers to the ICC rendering intent for conversion from the input clip, see [this link](https://helpx.adobe.com/photoshop-elements/kb/color-management-settings-best-print.html#main-pars_header_1).
 Possible options are
    - "perceptual" for Perceptual